-If we’ve been practicing mindfulness and other awareness practices, we know that even on difficult days, we’re just a moment of awareness away from a sense of greater ease and greater capacity to be with what is.
+If we’ve been practicing mindfulness and other awareness practices, we know that even on difficult days like election day we’re just a moment of awareness away from a sense of greater ease and greater capacity to be with what is.

-The acronym S.T.O.P. encapsulates how mindfulness practice can support us in making the most of opportunities for engagement in the world.
+The acronym S.T.O.P. encapsulates how mindfulness practice can support us in making the most of opportunities for engagement in the world most especially during election day.
 Like all mindfulness practices, it has many different applications.
 For one, it is a simple tool that can support us in being here in a much more lively way with ourselves, opening up to what is coming up for us, right here, right now.

 Stop and Take a Conscious Breath